 - Cold Sensitivity

-- Specific Damage Vulnerability to Freezing and Fire
+- Specific Damage Vulnerability to freezing or fire

-- Sunlight Reactive Body due to having the large, easily-burned leaves of a shade plant that can’t tolerate direct sunlight
+- Sunlight Reactive Body for those with the large, easily-burned leaves of a shade plant, especially if those leaves don’t retract

-Prominent Cultures: Because each individual is a collective, communities that have many Vine Collectives in them tend toward a collective mindset.
+Prominent Cultures: Because each individual is a collective, communities that have many vine collectives in them tend toward a collective mindset.
 Also, being mobile sapient plants, the resources they need, like sunlight, are easily shared.
-As a result, communities with many Vine Collectives tend to value sharing, generosity, and cooperation.
+As a result, these communities tend to value sharing, generosity, and cooperation.

-Their origins in a tropical rainforest makes many Vine Collectives sensitive to cold and dryness.
-As a result, most Vine Collectives live in wet areas with a warm or mild climate.
-Only a few travel to places with extreme cold or dryness and fewer live there.
-It is similar for dark locations, such as underground caves.
-Naturally, there are a few intrepid individuals who do brave these conditions using specialized gear, such as crystals that absorb then emit sunlight.
+Even though some vine collectives have adapted to deserts, their origins in a tropical rainforest makes many vine collectives sensitive to both cold and dryness.
+As a result, the majority of vine collectives live in wet areas with a warm or mild climate.
+Only a few travel to places with extreme cold or dryness, and fewer live there.
+It is similar for dark locations, such as caves.
+There are a few intrepid vine collectives who brave these conditions using magic or specialized gear, but the majority stick to more favorable environments.

 Inspiration: The ways that plant siblings in some species share resources and grow together.
 The way that cells divide and develop into different types of tissue.
 Superorganisms formed by social insects.